System64fumo/syshud/README.md

 Sysvol is a basic but functional volume indicator written in gtkmm4<br>
 ![preview](https://github.com/AmirDahan/sysvol/blob/main/preview.jpg "preview")

-> [!NOTE]
-> sysvol now supports wireplumber,<br>
-> But as of yet the only way to enable it is by manually editing the config.hpp file<br>
-> Wireplumber will become the default after i clean up the code a little<br>

 # Configuration
 sysvol can be configured in 2 ways<br>
 1: By changing config.hpp and recompiling (Suckless style)<br>